Waray people: Language

 The Waray people speak Waray, a major Visayan language.
 Many also speak English, Tagalog, Bicolano and/or Cebuano as their second languages.
 Some people of Waray descent speak Waray as their second or third language, especially among emigrants to Metro Manila, other parts of the Philippines (especially in Mindanao), and elsewhere in the world.

-The term "Waray" refers both to the people and the language of Samar and Leyte, and means "nothing" in the Waray language.
+The term Waray means "nothing" in the Waray language.
 It is unclear how it became the language's name.
 According to the Sanghiran sang Binisaya (Council for the Visayan Language), the formal name of the language is Lineyte-Samarnon or Binisaya.
 Although, the colloquial term "Waray" eventually became the official term.

 Waray is predominantly spoken on Samar Island with Cebuano spoken in some areas of the island.
 Each province in Samar Island has a distinct variant of Waray that can be distinguished by its vocabulary, tone, and accent variations.
 Each variant has its own name; estehanon refers to Eastern Samar Waray, nortehanon refers to Northern Samar Waray, and westehanon (also called Kinalbayog/Calbayognon) refers to (Western) Samar Waray.
 Warays who live in these provinces may also be identified with those names.